Hybrid Active Learning Classroom

-An (Hybrid) Active Learning Classroom (HALC) is a space where interactive, student-oriented learning takes place, and which stimulates active learning through its layout.
+An Hybrid Active Learning Classroom (HALC) is a space where interactive, student-oriented learning takes place, and which stimulates active learning through its layout.
 Students work in groups using their own laptops (BYOD) at adjustable sit-stand tables, with a screen and whiteboard for each table.
 A teaching station is located in the middle of the room, which an instructor can use to select which information is visible on the various screens; either the lecturer’s screen, the screen of a group at a specific table, or the work of students from another table.
 The group tables, shareable screens and whiteboards facilitate easy collaboration between groups and individual students.
-The ALC also allows the instructor to provide classical instruction and one-on-one interaction.
+By adding additional screens and communication devices, hybrid education is also possible.
+The HALC also allows the instructor to provide classical instruction and one-on-one interaction.

-We have compiled a list of some of the characteristics of an Active Learning Classroom and tips on how to use one, to provide a glimpse in how the ALC is used in practice.
+We have compiled a list of some of the characteristics of an Hybrid Active Learning Classroom and tips on how to use one, to provide a glimpse in how the HALC is used in practice.

 Use of space